jsenv/core/docs/browser_support.md

 # Browser support

 Jsenv browser support splits into "during dev" and "after build".
+By default support after build is the same as during dev.
+But support after build can be extended by configuration.
+The table below presents the largest support that can be obtain.

 | Browser           | During dev | After build |
 | ----------------- | ---------- | ----------- |